 Contracts

-This section covers everything related to the on-chain Move layer of a Dubhe DApp:
+This section covers everything related to the on-chain Move layer of a Dubhe DApp.

-| Topic | What it covers |
+| # | Topic | What it covers |

-| Schemas | Declare on-chain data in dubhe.config.ts, generate typed Move modules with schemagen, and understand the storage model |
+| 1 | Resources | Declare on-chain data as resources in dubhe.config.ts, run generate, and use the generated storage APIs |

-| Access Control | DappKey namespace isolation, public(package) write restriction, version/pause/admin guards |
+| 4 | Access Control | DappKey namespace isolation, public(package) write restriction, version/pause/admin guards |

-| DApp Admin | Update metadata, two-step ownership transfer, emergency pause, credit top-up |
+| 5 | DApp Admin | Metadata, two-step ownership transfer, emergency pause, credit top-up |

-| Testing | Unit test patterns, multi-caller scenarios, #[expected_failure], and testing deploy hooks |
+| 7 | Testing | Unit test patterns, multi-caller scenarios, and #[expected_failure] |

-| Upgrading | Add new resources, bump versions, block stale packages, and register upgrades on-chain |
+| 8 | Upgrading | Add new resources, bump versions, block stale packages, and register upgrades on-chain |

 What is the on-chain layer?